Gravity's Rainbow: Video games

 Speaking about his video game The Witness, director Jonathan Blow said "I want to make games for people who like to read Gravity's Rainbow".
 He later elaborated:

 Gravity's Rainbow is a very free book in a certain way.
 It doesn't care if you're following along exactly.
 It has a certain freedom and joy to it while also being pretty dark a lot of the time.
 I can't think of a game that has managed this emotional pan-spectrality of being very joyful and playful while simultaneously being bleak.

+Anime

+In the 2000's anime Boogiepop Phantom, episode 11 is titled "Under the Gravity's Rainbow" and makes direct reference to the title of the book.